devendrk/Rosciper/README.md

     type nul > <your file name *with* the extension- don't include the < > tags!>
 ```

-Your new file will br created and launch in Visual Studio.
+Your new file will be created and launch in Visual Studio.

 Start doing stuff!